advanced-software-engineering/Miner-Recommender/README.md

 Our project is implemented in Java and we used git to coordinate the team development.

 The recommender and miner project contains a test suite to verify the fundamental functionality.
 We have written 62 jUnit tests.
 To write short but powerful tests we used Mockito in combination with jUnit5.
+Especially the similarity calculation was tested extensively.

 ## Installation